adnanwahab/cooperation.party/README.md

 # Cooperation.party
+7 billlion people - plan together - where to put house s humans generate program instructions visually for robots to build houses

+only priority for next day or two - = build visualizations for that only that

+#
+# print list of airbnbs + zillows in viewport - make them living

 everyone see what everyone code and zoom together man code robot and so on other everyone see what everyone zoom